BadrAlmadhi/code-quiz/README.md

 ## My Task

 At some point in my journey to become a full-stack web developer, I’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
 A typical coding assessment includes both multiple-choice questions and interactive coding challenges.

-To help familiarize with these tests and allow to use the skills covered in this module, this Challenge rquired me to build a timed coding quiz with multiple-choice questions.
+To help familiarize with these tests and allow to use the skills covered in this module, this Challenge asked me to build a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that I will write.
 It will have a clean, polished, and responsive user interface.

 ## User Story